 Grand Parade™ ('ACrade') Bee Balm is a new Monarda introduction from those tireless folks at the Morden Research Experiment Station, with large magenta-purple flowers in July and August, over short disease resistant foliage.
 Butterfly and bee attractant.

-'Jacob Cline' Bee Balm has bright red flowers in mid summer that attract butterflies, bees and hummingbirds.
-Monarda didyma 'Jacob Cline' is a mildew-resistant introduction from Itsaul Plants, found originally in Georgia.
+'Jacob Cline' Bee Balm has bright red flowers from June to August above fragrant foliage.
+Loved by butterflies, bees and hummingbirds.
+Monarda didyma 'Jacob Cline' is a mildew-resistant introduction from Itsaul Plants, found originally in Georgia and named for the son of Georgia plantsman and garden designer Jean Cline.

 Petite Delight™ ('Acpetdel') Bee Balm has lavender-pink flowers in July and August on a compact disease-resistant plant.
 It is dry site tolerant when established.
 From Lynn Collicut of the Morden Research Station in Manitoba, Canada.